 Education

 Our education list focuses on education policy and politics and the inequalities that are both built into education systems and perpetuated by them.
 It speaks to the UN Sustainable Development Goal 4: Quality Education.

-Our titles, including Stephen Ball’s The Education Debate, now in its fourth edition, address the challenges in education, including those around technology and the digital divide.
+Our titles, including Arun Verma’s Anti-Racism in Higher Education, address the challenges in education, including those around technology and the digital divide.
 The list offers students and researchers internationally sourced evidence-based solutions that challenge traditional neoliberal approaches to learning.

+Education